Copystrike/concretecms-starter-theme/README.md

 1. Edit the `webpack.config.js` file to your needs (Explanation can be found in the file)
 1. Run `npm run production` to transpile the files to their destination.

-Also when using the `flintstone-dev-tailwind` folder, make sure to check the `tailwind.config.js`.